 Preventative Dentistry in Wilmington, DE

-During your visit, you will receive a comprehensive examination that evaluates jaw and joint health, bite relationship, soft tissues, and related pathologies, and facial muscles.
-Dr. Gladnick will also review your medical and dental histories, completely chart the integrity of all of your teeth including current repairs and replacements, evaluate your periodontal health, and provide an oral cancer screening.
+Dr. Gladnick, our best dentist in Wilmington, DE, will also review your medical and dental histories, completely chart the integrity of your teeth, including current repairs and replacements, evaluate your periodontal health, and provide an oral cancer screening.

 Our experienced hygienists will make your teeth feel and look brand new!